What is it about Scream that etches it into the annals of horror history?

 There's something really scary about a guy with a knife who just... snaps.

-What's your opinion on the movie and franchise as a whole?
+What's your opinion on the Scream franchise?

-Join me on Twitter , Instagram or Facebook.
+Join me on Threads, Instagram or Facebook.

-Check out some other horror questions:
+Check out some more horror movie questions: